atomicdata-dev/atomic-data-browser/data-browser/README.md

 - `yarn test-new` create new tests by clicking through the app
 - Use the `data-test` attribute in HTML elements to make playwright tests more maintainable (and prevent failing tests on changing translations)
 - `yarn test-query {word}` run e2e tests in debug mode containging `{word}`

+Note that Atomic-Server has a copy of `basic.spec.ts` and runs it independently.

 ## CI